micah686/DiscordMusicBot/README.md

 * Remove a specific track from playlist.
 * Pause and resume the current track.
 * Bot volume control (from 0 to 150).
+* Search for a particular track
+* Move a track in the playlist

 ## Other Features

 * Delete messages in a channel.
+* Secure Discord Token (NEW!)

+The discord token is now secured/encypted once set, so there is a much lower chance of leaking your discord token.
+This is done with NeoSmart's SecureStore library.

 ## Supporting languages